ritik23076/Enterprise-knowledge-assistant/README.md

-🧠 Enterprise Knowledge Assistant
-GenAI System for Internal Policy & IT Q&A (LoRA Fine-Tuned LLM) 📌 Overview

-This project demonstrates the end-to-end design of a production-style GenAI system for answering internal enterprise policy and IT support questions.

-An open-source Large Language Model (LLM) is fine-tuned using Parameter-Efficient Fine-Tuning (LoRA) on a custom internal knowledge dataset.
-The system is designed with hallucination mitigation, response controllability, evaluation, and deployment readiness in mind.

-Unlike generic chatbots, this assistant prioritizes:

-Accuracy over creativity

-Reliability over verbosity

-Enterprise constraints over scale

-🎯 Problem Statement

-Internal teams often rely on:

-HR portals

-IT tickets

-Documentation wikis

-These are slow to navigate and inconsistent.
-This project builds a GenAI-powered internal assistant that can answer policy and IT questions safely and reliably, while minimizing hallucinations.

-🏗️ System Architecture
-User Query
-   ↓
-Prompt Engineering (Instruction Format)
-   ↓
-LoRA Fine-Tuned LLM (GPT-Neo-125M)
-   ↓
-Decoding Controls + Safety Guardrails
-   ↓
-Domain Tagging + Fallback Logic
-   ↓
-Response (UI / API)

-🧠 Model & Training Details
-Base Model

-Model: EleutherAI/gpt-neo-125M

-Chosen intentionally for:

-Low inference cost

-Fast iteration

-Realistic enterprise constraints

-This project focuses on model adaptation quality, not model size.

-Fine-Tuning Strategy

-Technique: LoRA (Low-Rank Adaptation)

-Framework: HuggingFace Transformers + PEFT

-LoRA Configuration:

-Rank (r): 16

-Alpha: 32

-Target modules: q_proj, k_proj, v_proj, out_proj

-Training Setup:

-Epochs: 3

-Learning Rate: 1e-4

-FP16 training

-Custom data collator with prompt masking

-📊 Dataset Design
-Dataset Type

-Instruction-following, enterprise-style Q&A

-Alpaca-style JSONL format

-Domains Covered

-HR Policies

-IT Support

-Security & Compliance

-Engineering Processes

-Design Principles

-Authoritative, policy-aligned tone

-Explicit approvals / denials

-Escalation paths (HR / IT / Security)

-No conversational fluff

-This ensures the model learns enterprise language, not generic explanations.

-🛡️ Hallucination Mitigation & Safety

-To ensure reliability, the system includes multiple guardrails:

-Decoding Controls

-Deterministic decoding (do_sample=False)

-Low temperature (0.1)

-Repetition penalty

-N-gram repetition blocking

-Fallback Logic

-If a response is:

-Too short

-Vague

-Repetitive

-Out-of-domain

-The system returns a safe fallback:

-“This information is not clearly defined in the current company policy.
+#  ENTERPRISE KNOWLEDGE ASSISTANT
+## Fine-Tuned an Open-Source LLM for Internal Policy & IT Q&A
+---

+## Project Overview

+This project demonstrates the **complete lifecycle of building a production-style GenAI system**, starting from **problem definition and dataset creation** to **model fine-tuning, evaluation, safety controls, UI deployment, and API exposure**.

+The objective was **not** to build a generic chatbot, but to design a **reliable enterprise-grade internal knowledge assistant** that prioritizes:

+- Factual correctness
+- Deterministic behavior
+- Hallucination mitigation
+- Production-readiness

+This mirrors how **GenAI systems are built and deployed in real organizations**.

+---

+##  Problem Definition

+Enterprises maintain large volumes of internal documentation such as:

+- HR policies
+- IT support procedures
+- Security guidelines
+- Engineering workflows

+These documents are often scattered across portals and wikis, making information retrieval slow and inconsistent.

+### Goal

+Build a **GenAI-powered assistant** that can:

+- Answer internal policy and IT questions
+- Avoid hallucinations
+- Respond in a professional, policy-aligned tone
+- Behave deterministically and safely

+---

+## Dataset Design & Creation

+### Why a Custom Dataset?

+Generic datasets (e.g., Dolly, Alpaca) result in **generic and unreliable answers**.
+Enterprise use cases require **authoritative, structured, and policy-driven responses**.

+### Dataset Characteristics

+- Instruction-following (Alpaca-style format)
+- Clear, authoritative answers
+- Explicit approvals, restrictions, and escalation paths
+- Focus on enterprise tone (not conversational chat)

+## 🗂️ Domains Covered

+The dataset spans multiple enterprise-relevant domains to ensure broad internal coverage:

+- **HR Policies**
+- **IT Support**
+- **Security & Compliance**
+- **Engineering Processes**

+This dataset design ensures the model learns **enterprise language and decision boundaries**, rather than producing generic or conversational explanations.

+---

+## 🧠 Model Selection Strategy

+### Base Model

+- **EleutherAI / GPT-Neo-125M**

+### Why a Small Model?

+The choice of a smaller open-source model was a **deliberate engineering decision**, driven by real-world enterprise constraints:

+- Faster experimentation and iteration
+- Lower compute and inference cost
+- More realistic deployment scenarios
+- Emphasis on **model adaptation quality**, not raw parameter count

+> This project demonstrates that **reliability and controllability matter more than scale** in enterprise GenAI systems.

+---

+## 🔧 Fine-Tuning Approach (LoRA)

+### Technique Used

+- **LoRA (Low-Rank Adaptation)** using HuggingFace PEFT

+### Why LoRA?

+- Parameter-efficient fine-tuning
+- Faster training cycles
+- Easy updates when policies change
+- Widely adopted in production GenAI systems

+### Training Configuration

+- LoRA Rank (`r`): 16
+- LoRA Alpha: 32
+- Epochs: 3
+- Learning Rate: 1e-4
+- FP16 training
+- Prompt masking (loss computed only on responses)

+This approach allowed the model to **internalize policy tone and structure without overfitting**.

+---

+## 📉 Training Monitoring & Loss Analysis

+- Training loss was logged using the HuggingFace `Trainer`
+- Loss curves were plotted to verify:
+  - Stable convergence
+  - Meaningful learning
+  - No divergence or collapse

+This validated that **learning actually occurred**, rather than merely executing training code.

+---

+## 🧪 Evaluation Framework (Before vs After)

+Rather than relying solely on training loss, the model was evaluated on **unseen and paraphrased policy questions** to test generalization.

+### Evaluation Methodology

+- Base model vs fine-tuned model
+- Identical prompts and decoding settings
+- Manual correctness assessment

+### Evaluation Criteria

+- **Correct**
+- **Partially Correct**
+- **Hallucinated**

+### Results

+- Improved factual accuracy
+- Stronger policy alignment
+- Significant reduction in hallucinations

+Evaluation outputs are saved in:

+---

+## 🛡️ Hallucination Mitigation & Safety Controls

+Enterprise GenAI systems must **fail safely**.

+### Techniques Applied

+- Deterministic decoding (`do_sample=False`)
+- Low temperature (`0.1`)
+- Repetition penalty
+- N-gram repetition blocking
+- Output quality heuristics

+### Fallback Logic

+If the model response is:

+- Too short
+- Vague
+- Repetitive
+- Out-of-domain

+The system returns a safe fallback message:

+> “This information is not clearly defined in the current company policy.
 Please contact HR or IT support.”

-Domain Awareness

-Responses are tagged as:

-HR Policy

-IT Support

-Security Policy

-Engineering Process

-This improves clarity and trust.

-📈 Evaluation Framework

-The model was evaluated using unseen, paraphrased policy questions to test generalization rather than memorization.

-Evaluation Method

-Side-by-side comparison:

-Base model vs Fine-tuned model

-Manual labeling:

-Correct

-Partially correct

-Hallucinated

-Results

-Significant improvement in:

-Policy alignment

-Factual tone

-Reduction in hallucinations

-Evaluation results are available in:

-evaluation_results.csv

-🖥️ User Interface (Gradio)

-The project includes a clean enterprise-style UI built using Gradio.

-UI Features

-Professional layout (non-chatty)

-Example question prompts

-Domain-tagged responses

-Crisp, policy-focused answers

-The UI is designed to resemble a real internal company tool, not a chatbot demo.

-🚀 API Deployment (FastAPI)

-To simulate production deployment, the model is exposed via a FastAPI inference endpoint.

-Endpoint
-POST /ask

-Example Request
-{
-  "question": "What is the company password policy?"
-}

-Why This Matters

-Separates training from serving

-Demonstrates production thinking

-Enables future scaling and monitoring

-⚠️ Limitations

-No real-time policy updates

-Ambiguous queries may trigger fallback

-Requires retraining when policies change

-Not intended for legal or financial advice

-These limitations are explicitly documented to ensure responsible GenAI usage.

-🔮 Future Improvements

-Retrieval-Augmented Generation (RAG)

-Confidence scoring

-Access control & authentication

-Logging and monitoring

-Policy versioning

-🧩 Why This Project is GenAI-Focused

-This project emphasizes GenAI engineering principles:

-Model controllability

-Safety & reliability

-Evaluation-driven iteration

-Production-oriented design

-Enterprise realism

-It goes beyond “fine-tuning a model” and treats the system as a deployable GenAI application.

-🧑‍💻 Tech Stack

-Python

-HuggingFace Transformers

-PEFT (LoRA)

-PyTorch

-Gradio

-FastAPI

-Google Colab

-📌 Conclusion

-This project demonstrates how open-source LLMs can be adapted for enterprise use cases using efficient fine-tuning techniques, strong safety controls, and production-aware design.

-It reflects the kind of decision-making, iteration, and responsibility expected from a GenAI / Applied AI Engineer.

-⭐ If you like this project, feel free to star the repository!
+This mirrors **real-world enterprise AI safety practices**.

+---

+## 🏷️ Domain-Aware Responses

+Each query is automatically classified into one of the following domains:

+- **HR Policy**
+- **IT Support**
+- **Security Policy**
+- **Engineering Process**

+Responses are tagged accordingly to improve **clarity, trust, and interpretability**.

+---

+## 🖥️ User Interface (Gradio)

+A **clean, enterprise-style UI** was built using Gradio.

+### UI Design Principles

+- Professional (non-chatty)
+- Clear question input
+- Domain-tagged responses
+- Example prompts for demos

+📸 Screenshots of the **Gradio UI** are included in the repository
+🎥 A **Loom demo video** will be added later

+This UI reflects how **internal enterprise tools are typically presented**.

+---
+## ⚠️ Limitations

+- No real-time policy updates
+- Ambiguous queries may trigger fallback
+- Requires retraining when policies change
+- Not suitable for legal or financial advice

+Limitations are **explicitly documented** for responsible GenAI usage.

+---

+## 🔮 Future Improvements

+- Retrieval-Augmented Generation (RAG)
+- Confidence scoring
+- Monitoring and logging
+- Access control and authentication
+- Policy versioning

+---

+## 🏆 Why This Project Matters

+This project demonstrates **GenAI engineering maturity**:

+- Dataset ownership
+- Efficient fine-tuning
+- Hallucination control
+- Evaluation-driven iteration
+- Production-style deployment
+- Enterprise-focused UX design

+It reflects how **GenAI systems are built in real enterprise environments**, not academic demos!